 He arrived here in the Summer of 2022 as a juvenile, and was brought by the Ministry of Environment.
 His story is quite strange, as he was turned over by a man saying that a wild coati showed up at his house.
 Coatis are taken out of their environment for people to keep as pets when they are still babies, but when they grow up, coatis become more aggressive and are quickly abandoned.

-Unfortunately we cannot release Kakerlaka so help us to make his life better.
+Unfortunately we cannot release Kakerlake but you can help us enrich his life.

 With your help we can give Igu the best possible life.

 This ocelot, Don Tyson, is very shy.
 We usually only see him during feedings.
-He comes from another rescue center, so unfortunately we don't know any background information about him.
+He comes from another rescue center, and unfortunately we don't know much of his history.
 We assume that Don Tyson is very old.
 That's why we're trying to give him the best possible life for his final years.

 With your support, we're sure we can do that.